cdtoews/12-step-meeting-pdf/readme.txt

 == Changelog ==

+= 0.1.1 =
+* Better management of meeting text within columns
+* Custom page sizes/orientations
+* Meetings with visibility set to Private will be included in PDF but not the website, This requires 12-step-meeting-list at least 3.3.3

 = 0.1.0 =
 * First Version

 == Upgrade Notice ==

+= 0.1.1 =
+Version 0.1.1 gives you more functionality, better text continuity in columns, and ability to have meetings print and not be public on website (12-step-meeting-list v 3.3.3 required)

 = 0.1.0 =
 This is the first publicly released version.